PulsarBlow/WebLinking/README.md

 [![NuGet](https://img.shields.io/nuget/v/WebLinking.Core.svg)](https://www.nuget.org/packages/WebLinking.Core/) [![netstandard 2.0](https://img.shields.io/badge/netstandard-2.0-brightgreen.svg)](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)

-The RFC8288 is a specification that defines a model for the relationships between resources on the Web ("links") and the type of those relationships ("link relation types").
-It also defines the serialisation of such links in HTTP headers with the Link header field.
+The RFC8288 is a [IETF](https://www.ietf.org/) specification that defines a model for the relationships between resources on the Web ("links") and the type of those relationships ("link relation types").
+It also defines the serialisation of such links in HTTP headers with the `Link` header field.

 This .NET Standard library is a strict implementation of this specification.